tytydraco/yessleep/out/I_matched_with_a_guy_on_Hinge_who_went_missing_He_just_messaged_me.md

 Let me start this story off by saying I have NEVER been a fan of dating apps.
-Let me make that abundantly clear.
+I want to make that abundantly clear.
 They always felt forced.
 I thought relationships were supposed to come naturally.

 People always say love comes when you least expect it or whatever but I’ve found that it truly does sneak up on you in a sense.
 I didn’t believe anyone could find love through seeking it out online, let alone with these swipes and likes- decisions based solely on where a person falls on their scale of attractiveness.